yixiao1/Action-Based-Representation-Learning/README.md

 1. Download the dataset with this [link]().

-2. Define the path of the dataset folder with SRL_DATASET_PATH:
+2. Define the path of your dataset folder with SRL_DATASET_PATH:

         export SRL_DATASET_PATH = <Path to where your datasets are>

 3. Download the repository

         git clone https://github.com/yixiao1/Action-Based-Representation-Learning.git

+4. Go to your downloaded repository, and define ACTIONDIR with this directory

+        cd ~/Action-Based-Representation-Learning

+        export ACTIONDIR=$(pwd)

-4. Download the CARLA version we used with this [link](https://drive.google.com/file/d/1m4J2yJqL7QcCfaxvMh8erLzdGEyFC5mg/view?usp=sharing).
+5. Download the CARLA version we used with this [link](https://drive.google.com/file/d/1m4J2yJqL7QcCfaxvMh8erLzdGEyFC5mg/view?usp=sharing), and put it inside your downloaded repository

-5. Add packages to your PYTHONPATH:
+6. Add packages to your PYTHONPATH:

     - Path to carla
     - Path to carla .egg fil